Engineering Services

 Non-routine maintenance includes bank stabilization, structure repairs, and removal of excess sediment.
 A clean-out of the SWMP will be required approximately once every 10 to 20 years to remove accumulated sediment to ensure the pond continues to function as intended.
 Drainage of the SWMP will be required to facilitate the clean-out.
 Part of this clean-out involves soil sampling and testing to ensure proper disposal of the sediment removed.

-For more information please refer to:
+For more information please refer to the following document:

 The Town of Collingwood has instituted a Traffic Calming Policy to provide a systematic procedure for the initiation, investigation and implementation of traffic calming measures on roads within the Town of Collingwood.
 This policy and associated procedures ensure that there is a formal process by which all traffic calming requests can be evaluated against the same screening and criteria – thus ensuring a consistent approach throughout the Town.